vic3r/consumer-producer/Readme.md

   - Install JDK 8
   - Run by compiling the `Main` file (Javac `Main` nameOfCompiledCode)
   - Execute the compiled code (Java nameOfCompiledCode)
-  - Can either executed it via an IDE (NetBeans, Eclipse, etc).
+  - Can either be executed it via an IDE (NetBeans, Eclipse, etc).

 ## Authors